ProfilePic

 Closing Costs that Buyers Pay

-Other closing costs that might be included are:
+Other closing costs might include:

 • Attorney fees